Jumbo will be wild forever!

 The Jumbo Valley, located deep in the wilds of British Columbia’s Purcell Mountains, has long been revered for its spiritual significance and beauty.
 To the Ktunaxa Nation, it is known as Qat’muk, home of the grizzly bear spirit.

-To learn more about the issues surrounding the proposed resort or to sign the petition asking for permanent protection of the Jumbo Valley, visit our Jumbo Wild website.
+To learn more about the issues surrounding the Jumbo Valley or the longstanding campaign, visit our Jumbo Wild website.

 Header Photo by Cori Gadomski.
 Inset photo by Agathe Bernard.